 8 Mount Street, Mayfair, W1K 2NF

 Occupying a prime slice of real estate opposite Sloane Square’s Cadogan Hall, Kahani is the first solo venture from Peter Joseph, former head chef at Indian restaurant Tamarind, where he won and retained a Michelin star for ten years.
 Dishes take an unusual turn, but in the best way.
-Highlights include masala-grilled avocado, olives, caramelised onions and iceberg leaves; smoked malabar prawns with fresh turmeric, coconut and curry leaves; and Chawri Bazar savoury doughnuts with sweet yoghurt, mint and tamarind chutney.
+Highlights from our meal include masala-grilled avocado, olives, caramelised onions and iceberg leaves; smoked malabar prawns with fresh turmeric, coconut and curry leaves; and Chawri bazaar savoury doughnuts with sweet yoghurt, mint and tamarind chutney.
 Make sure to order Joseph's signature dish, the Kahani butter chicken, along with a side of gruyere naan bread.
 A rare combination, but one that we’ll be sure to return for.

 1 Wilbraham Place, Chelsea, SW1X 9AE